Spajed/processrefund/README.md

 Currently this works only in x64.
-To use you need a dummy exe like svchost.exe and your malicous exe. processrefund.exe <exe to Doppelgang> <your exe>
+To use you need a dummy exe like svchost.exe and your malicous exe. read below - you need to be able to write over the file

+processrefund.exe <exe to Doppelgang> <your exe>

 exmaple:

 	processrefund.exe svchost.exe MalExe.exe
  ![alt text](https://raw.githubusercontent.com/spajed/processrefund/master/example.png)
  ![alt text](https://raw.githubusercontent.com/spajed/processrefund/master/modules.png)